 Piqué fabric

-Piqué, also known as pique in German, is a fabric that is usually made from cotton.
-It is one of the double fabrics and has a three-dimensional surface appearance that appears to be quilted.
-This means that the surface has alternating raised and recessed areas.
+Piqué, also known as pique, is a fabric most often made of cotton.
+It belongs to the category of double weaves and has a textured surface that resembles quilting.
+This means that the surface features alternating raised and recessed areas.

-The piqué is one of the so-called double fabrics.
-When producing it, two chains are used, one on top of the other, instead of just one.
-These two chains each receive their own bullet.
-They are connected to each other by regularly laying individual warp threads into the other warp and incorporating them into the respective weft thread of this warp.
-To give the piqué its structured surface, finer yarn is used for the top of the fabric and twice as many threads as for the bottom of the fabric.
-In the places where the warp threads are tied into the other warp, for example when a warp thread from the bottom of the goods is tied into the warp from the top of the goods, depressions are created.
-This creates the structure typical of piqué fabric in the form of raised and recessed areas.
+Piqué belongs to the category of double-weave fabrics.
+Its production therefore uses two warps, one on top of the other, instead of just one.
+Each of these two warps receives its own weft thread.
+They are joined together by regularly transferring individual warp threads into the other warp and tying them in with the respective weft thread of that warp.
+To give piqué its textured surface, finer yarn and twice as many threads are used for the top side of the fabric as for the bottom.
+Where the warp threads tie into the other warp—for example, when a warp thread from the bottom side is tied into the warp of the top side—indentations are created.
+This results in the characteristic texture of piqué fabric, with its raised and recessed areas.

 3 different piqué qualities

-The first quality is the so-called “real” piqué.
-This is made from two warps and two wefts, as described in “ How is the piqué fabric made?” “described.
-The second quality is the “half” piqué, which consists of two warps but only one weft.
-The third quality is the so-called “false” piqué, which is made from only one warp and one weft.
+The first quality is the so-called "true" piqué.
+This is made from two warps and two wefts, as described under " How is piqué fabric made? ".
+The second quality is "half" piqué, which consists of two warps but only one weft.
+The third quality is the so-called "false" piqué, which is made from only one warp and one weft.

-The three essential properties of the piqué fabric are its robustness, its breathability and its lightness.
+The three essential properties of piqué fabric are its robustness, breathability, and lightness.

-The double weave structure gives the piqué its stability.
-A property that recommends it for polo shirts.
-Although it is a double fabric, the piqué fabric is still relatively light and therefore comfortable to wear.
+The double-weave structure gives piqué its stability, a characteristic that makes it ideal for polo shirts.
+Although it is a double-weave fabric, piqué is still relatively lightweight and therefore comfortable to wear.

 Piqué, striped piqué and waffle piqué

-The French spelling Piqué usually refers to the real Piqué.
-So a fabric with four thread systems, a plain weave top fabric and a coarser bottom fabric.
-The places where the chains tie in are visible in the outer fabric.
-It looks as if the top fabric had been stitched to the bottom fabric in a pattern.
-If thicker filler wefts were inserted between the outer fabric and the quilting warp, the curvatures (raised and recessed areas) could be reinforced even further.
+The French spelling "piqué" usually refers to true piqué.
+This is a fabric with four thread systems, a plain weave face fabric, and a coarser back fabric.
+The points where the warp threads are tied are visible in the face fabric.
+It looks as if the face fabric has been stitched to the back fabric in a patterned fashion.
+If thicker weft threads were inserted between the face fabric and the stitching warp, the raised and recessed areas could be further emphasized.

-The so-called striped pique shows narrow longitudinal ribs (stripes) on the top of the fabric.
-This material can be made in different ways.
-For example, through a filling warp and quilted wefts or through a hollow weft binding.
+So-called striped piqué has narrow longitudinal ribs (stripes) on its surface.
+This fabric can be produced in various ways, for example, with a filling warp and stitching wefts, or with a hollow weft weave.

-The waffle piqué is a two-thread system fabric.
-Its waffle-like appearance is achieved by weft and warp thread floats, which shorten inwards.
-The square relief patterns are created by regular thread floating.
-With this material, both sides of the goods look identical.
+Waffle piqué is a two-thread-system fabric.
+Its waffle-like appearance is achieved by weft and warp thread floats that shorten towards the center.
+The square relief patterns are thus created by regular thread floats.
+With this fabric, both sides of the fabric look identical.